 A Few Helpful Vehicle Tips

-The type of vehicle you drive also factors into your earning potential with Uber.
-You get paid the same if you drive a gas guzzler or a fuel sipper, but having a low-cost vehicle equals more money in your wallet.
+The type of vehicle you drive may also factor into your earning potential with Uber.
+You get paid the same if you drive a gas guzzler or a fuel sipper, but having a low-cost vehicle may equal more money in your wallet.

-In addition to meeting Uber’s vehicle requirements, you should also follow these suggestions:
+In addition to meeting Uber’s minimum vehicle requirements, to help with your expenses, we recommend:

 - Drive something with great fuel mileage (i.e. Toyota Prius)

 - Avoid vehicles with expensive ongoing maintenance costs